pkgcloud/pkgcloud/docs/providers/hp/storage.md

 ### File Model

-A File for Openstack has the following properties:
+A File for HP has the following properties:

 ```Javascript
 {